stevegachau/pricelock/README.md

 contractInstance.getMyLockedFunds()
 ```

+The funds can be unlocked if either one of 2 conditions is met.

+Condition 1.
+After the ETH/USD price crosses the specified threshold

-After waiting the initially specified lock time (here 100 seconds), the funds can be unlocked and transferred back to the requesters account:
+Condition 2.
+After waiting the initially specified lock time (here 1 day [86400 seconds])

 ```
 contractInstance.payOut.sendTransaction({from: web3.eth.accounts[0], gas: 1000000})